-This trifle has layers of pumpkin cake, pumpkin custard pudding, whipped cream, butterscotch sauce and ginger cookies.
-It's packed with pumpkin, warm spices and lots of delicious textures!
+This trifle has layers of pumpkin bread, pumpkin custard pudding, whipped cream, butterscotch sauce and ginger cookies.
+It's packed with real pumpkin, warm spices and lots of delicious textures!

 Making the pumpkin custard pudding